Böbikon: Religion

 From the 2000 census, 123 or 67.2% were Roman Catholic, while 42 or 23.0% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 individual who belonged to the Christian Catholic faith.

 Education

 The entire Swiss population is generally well educated.
-In Böbikon about 78.5% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Böbikon about 78.5% of the population (between ages 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 12 students attending primary school in the municipality.